isogram/isogram/README.md

 Hey, What’s up 👋!

-I’m Muhammad Shidiq, a software engineer living in Jakarta, Indonesia.
+I’m Muhammad Shidiq, a software engineer from Indonesia.
 I am a fan of technology, loves watching movies, listening music and a [Kopites](https://en.wikipedia.org/wiki/Liverpool_F.C.).
 I fell in love with programming quite late when I was at High School.
 At that day, I was buzzed with *"Creating Website with Microsoft Publisher"*.
 Yes, Microsoft Publisher!
 You are not misreading.
 I was play with HTML, CSS and JavaScript there.

 Several year later, I was introduced with the **true** programming in College.
 Then I knew about data structure, algorithms, software development lifecycle and many more.